Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Direct Detection with Directional Detectors

 where $v_{0,r}=240.4$ km/s and $v_{0,z}=214.6$ km/s.

 In this calculation, a Monte-Carlo simulation of the dark matter scattering was performed.
+In the Galactic rest frame, velocity distribution was assumed.
+WIMPs are generated with the velocity following the distribution.
+After converting the velocity to that in the laboratory rest frame, scattering of nuclei and WIMPs are simulated.
 The scattering angles with respect to the laboratory frame are shown in Figure. \ref{fig:labsys.eps}.
 The scattering angle of the nucleon from the direction of the dark matter wind toward the Earth and its tangential angle are $\theta$ and $\phi$, respectively.
+By the simulation, data set of recoil energy $E_R$, scattering angle $\theta$ and $\phi$ are obtained.In the following analysis, a detector which has enough sensitivity to measure 3-dimensional direction is supposed and only $\theta$ is used as the scattering angle because $\phi$ is not affected by the velocity distribution.

 Common target in directional detector are carbon (C), F (fluorine), S (sulfur) for the gaseous detector while C, bromine (Br), silver (Ag) and iodine (I) are employed in solid state detectors.
 Parameters associated with typical target atoms employed in directional experiments are found in Table~1.
 In the calculation presented in this work, F was chosen as a typical light target element and Ag as a typical heavy target element.
+Thus $m_A=17.7$ GeV and $100.6$ GeV for Fluorine and Silver target case, respectively.
 As described previously, form factors for F and Ag are assumed to be given by Eq.(4.2) and Eq.(4.3) in \cite{LewinSmith}, respectively.
 Elastic scattering is also assumed in this simulation.
 The recoil energy and the scattering angle depend only on the masses of dark matter and that of the target atom.
 Thus, we can refer target with near mass as target of interest.
 A mass ratio of $m_\chi/m_A=3$ is assumed for simplicity together with a zero background signal and ideal detector resolution.